mdtanker/research_repo_template/CONTRIBUTING.md

 ```
 Now both your forked (upstream) and local repositories are sync with the upstream repository where the PR was merged.

-## Publish a new release

-This will almost always be done by the developers, but as a guide for them, here are instructions on how to release a new version of the package.

-Follow all the above instructions for formatting.
-Push your changes to a new or existing Pull Request.
-Once the automated GitHub Actions run (and pass), merge the PR into the main branch.

-### PyPI (pip)
-PyPI release are made automatically via GitHub actions whenever a pull request is merged.

-### Conda-Forge
-Once the new version is on PyPI, within a few hours a bot will automatically open a new PR in the [projectname conda-forge feedstock](https://github.com/conda-forge/projectname-feedstock).
-Go through the checklist on the PR.
-Most of the time the only actions needs are updated any changes made to the dependencies since the last release.
-Merge the PR and the new version will be available on conda-forge shortly.

-Once the new version is on conda, update the binder .yml file, as below.

 ## Update the dependencies

-To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
-This will be included in the next build uploaded to PyPI.
+To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies` and update the `environment.yml` file in the repository.

-If you add a dependency necessary for using the package, make sure to add it to the Binder config file and update the `environment.yml` file in the repository.
-See below.